Are you ready to get your seeds going? Check out this easy hack for How to Start Seeds in Eggshells!

 On the hunt for another easy Gardening Hack?
 This tutorial for How to Start Seeds in Eggshells is a great way to get a jump-start on your seeds this growing season!
 Skip the seed starting trays and try this homemade germination egg carton with dome instead!

-One of the benefits of starting seeds in eggshells is the shell will naturally decompose once transplanted to your garden or a larger pot.
-Eggshells are also almost entirely calcium carbonate, which is one of the most essential nutrients for thriving plants.
-As they break down, the eggshells enrich the soil with calcium and nitrogen, which the plant’s roots will absorb and put to use as it grows.
+One of the benefits of starting seeds in eggshells is that the shell will begin to break down over time.
+Eggshells will enrich the soil with their nutrients, which will feed the plant and help it to grow even better.
 It’s such an easy way to compost without much effort at all!

 So are you ready to start your own seeds?

 Here’s everything you need to know about how to plant seeds using eggshells…